 6. Attend to Your Customer’s Food/Beverage Needs

 If your customer’s feet are tired, chances are they are also hungry and thirsty after walking around all day.
 When people come to your booth for a meeting, ask them if they want anything to eat or drink.
 Their minds shouldn’t be on their stomach, it should be on what you are selling them, so keep them as comfortable as possible by addressing their food and drink needs.
-Set up a table nearby the meeting rooms for customers to take whatever they want.
+Set up a table nearby the meeting rooms for customers to take whatever they want, and make sure you utilize signage to direct them to the waste receptacles afterward!

 7. Appeal to a Customer’s Emotions